allan-lewis/allans-home-lab/README.md

 #### Backup Wiki.js

+1. Manually export JSON for Grafana dashboards
+1. Export a copy of Uptime Kuma's configuration
+1. Export a backup of VaultWarden vaults
-Take a manual backup of the wiki via the admin console, then copy it locally.
+1. Take a manual backup of the wiki via the admin console, then copy it locally.

 ~~
 kubectl cp wikijs/wikijs-xxx:/wiki/data ~/Downloads